All Appropriate Inquiries (AAI)

 What is CERCLA?

 All Appropriate Inquiries and CERCLA are hand in hand.
 CERCLA is an abbreviation for the Comprehensive Environmental Response, Compensation, and Liability Act.
 This is also known as “Superfund.”
 Superfund came into effect in the 1970s and 1980s, as a response to various contamination cases and hazardous waste practices.
 CERCLA enacts strict liability on owners and operators for mitigating and removing hazardous substances at the properties they own.
 This means that an individual or entity can be held responsible for the contamination, based on property ownership.
 Additionally, CERCLA can lay down liability on properties in use, solely for operations (even without ownership).

 In 2002, the Brownfields Amendments to CERCLA began providing liability protection for current and future landowners who didn’t actually cause the contamination issue.
 The amendments require specific actions and compliance with all provisions in CERCLA.
 This includes, but does not limit to the All Appropriate Inquiries, as well as an evaluation of past and present uses.

-CERCLA provides liability protection for Innocent Landowners who, at a minimum, demonstrate they “did not know and had no reason to know” any hazardous substances were disposed or released.
+CERCLA provides liability protection for Innocent Landowners who, at a minimum, demonstrate they “did not know and had no reason to know” any hazardous substances were disposed of or released.
 Owners applying for the Innocent Landowner Defense must meet the conditions outlined in CERCLA §101(35)(A).

 Contiguous Property Owners

 CERCLA also provides liability protection for Contiguous Property Owners via All Appropriate Inquiries (AAI).
-This is land that is contiguous or adjacent to a property which is the sole source of contamination.
+This is land that is contiguous or adjacent to a property that is the sole source of contamination.
 The Contiguous Property Owners must also demonstrate that they “did not know and had no reason to know” that their property was subject to impact by nearby hazardous substances.
 Those applying for the Innocent Landowner Defense as a Contiguous Property Owner must meet the conditions outlined in CERCLA §107(q).

 Bona Fide Prospective Purchasers